-The process took 2 weeks – interviewed at Deloitte in March 2012.
+The process took 2 weeks – interviewed at Deloitte (Washington, DC) in March 2011.

 There is a standard phone screening phase that evaluates at a high level your skills specific to the position you are being considered.
 This is done by a Deloitte recruiter.
 If you pass, you become eligible for the interview process after you complete a series of paper work.
 Much information will be asked of you especially if you are targeted to work on one of their government contracts.
 The most important info that is asked is your current salary.
 Be careful on how you answer this because it will be verified thru Lexis Nexis.
 If you misrepresent yourself, you wll not continue to the interview phase.
 Take note, however, that your offer from Deloitte will hinge on your current salary provided.
 Your offer will be around 10% more.
 It will be difficult to negotiate more.